diyakotru/ToDoList/README.md

 # ToDoList
 A simple To-Do List web application built using HTML, CSS, and JavaScript.
-Here’s a description you can use for your GitHub repository:

 ---
 ## ✨ Features
 - 📌 Add and remove tasks effortlessly